Relationship

 Dreaming About Unresolved Relationships: Meaning, Psychology & Symbolism

-Dreams about unresolved relationships may reflect inner conflicts and unresolved emotions.
+Dreams of unresolved relationships may reflect inner conflicts and desires for closure or understanding.

 Written by: DreamMeaning Editorial Team